orgrimarr/node-wetransfert/README.md

 # Download weTransfer content from url

 ### download(url, folder)
-The function take a valid wetransfert url and a destination folder
+The function take a valid wetransfer url and a destination folder

 Simply return a [PromiseProgress](https://github.com/sindresorhus/p-progress)